-Could Inspector General Isabel Mercedes Cumming accept complaints that could wind up as active investigations of them or their political allies?
+Would Inspector General Isabel Mercedes Cumming accept complaints that could wind up as active investigations of them or their political allies?

 It wasn’t billed that way.

-In his opening remarks, the panel chair, City Solicitor James L. Shea, characterized the virtual gathering as a way for members “to listen and learn” about the workings of an agency charged with identifying waste, fraud and financial abuse in local government, prior to the panel’s completion of a performance review of Cumming.
+In his opening remarks, the panel chair, City Solicitor James L. Shea, characterized the meeting as a way for members “to listen and learn” about the workings of an agency charged with identifying waste, fraud and financial abuse in local government, prior to the panel’s completion of a performance review of Cumming.

-Left unsaid was the reason why at least some members of the panel had gathered on a hot day in late August – to suggest that Cumming and her team of investigators are too eager to look at complaints from employees and citizens and should steer away from “issues” (in Shea’s lawyerly wording) that could tread on sensitive toes.
+Left unsaid was the reason why at least some members of the panel had gathered virtually on a hot day in August – to suggest that Cumming and her team of investigators are too eager to look at complaints from employees and citizens and should steer away from “issues” (in Shea’s lawyerly wording) that could tread on sensitive toes.

 “I take it from time to time you decline to pursue complaints that you received.
 Is that right?”
 Shea asked.